wangziqi2013/wangziqi2013.github.io/_posts/2023-01-25-ptemagnet.markdown

 without backing it with physical storage.
 Instead, physical pages are allocated only when the virtual address range is accessed for the first time, which triggers a page fault and traps into the OS.
 At this moment, the OS allocates one single page from its buddy allocator and sets up the virtual-to-physical mapping.
+Consequently, if multiple processes are co-located in the same system as they allocate memory via demand paging, the physical pages that each process obtains are likely to be lacking spatial locality (i.e., far away from each other on the physical address space) as a result of allocations being interleaved with each other.
+Unfortunately, such an allocation pattern can adversely affect the efficiency of outer-level page table walks, since the walk accesses the radix tree using the guest physical address (gPA) as a key.